 The right position of the cavesson noseband should be 2-3 finger below the horse’s cheekbone.
 Also, the noseband should not be too low on the horse’s nose because it might make it difficult to breathe for them.
 And finally, it is important that the noseband is fastened with enough space (2 fingers at least) between the horse's nose and the noseband.

-Additionally, there are several cavessons that have an anatomical headpiece or straight behind the ears, which helps sensitive horses to feel comfortable with them.
-However, if you choose to use an anatomical bridle for the comfort of your horse, make sure the headpiece fits well and that the ears have enough freedom to move.
+Additionally, there are several cavessons that have an anatomical headpiece or straight behind the ears, which helps sensitive horses to feel comfortable with them (such as the Oslo model).

 How to make the cavesson fit?